Ayush76a/BookNest/README.md

   - *Librarian*: Can view books, issue books to members, and manage borrowed books.
   - *Member*: Can browse books, borrow, and return them as needed.
 - *Book Management*: Add, view, and delete books with a user-friendly interface.
-- *Authentication*: Secure login and role management for admins, librarians, and members.
+- *Authentication*: Secure login and role management for admins, librarians, and members using JWT.
-- *Search & Filter*: Easily search and filter books by title or author.
+- *Search*: Easily search books by title.

 ## Technologies Used
 - *Frontend*: React, Material UI, Netlify for deployment
 - *Backend*: Node.js, Express, MongoDB, Render for deployment
-- *Database*: MongoDB Atlas
+- *Database*: MongoDB
 - *Authentication*: JWT-based role management
 - *Image Hosting*: Cloudinary for book images